 How to do it?

-- Personalize your interactions by using specific details linked to your interlocutors' needs or interests.
+- Personalize your interactions using specific details related to the needs or interests of your interlocutors.

-- Maintain a warm and accessible online presence, especially on LinkedIn or Instagram.
+- Maintain a warm and approachable online presence, especially on LinkedIn or Instagram.

-- Invest in an authentic content strategy that clearly expresses your values.
+- Invest in an authentic content strategy where your values are clearly expressed.

 Exploit this leverage with :